-New Zealand fur seals are making frequent appearances along the Northland coast, as weaned pups ‘find their flippers’.
+New Zealand fur seals are making frequent appearances along our coast, as weaned pups ‘find their flippers’.

 The Department of Conservation has received increased calls from people concerned about seals, especially pups.
-However Kaitaia’s Biodiversity Ranger, Lester Bridson advises that, unless a seal is at danger from being attacked by a dog, the best policy is to leave them be.
+Kaitaia’s Biodiversity Programme Manager, Lester Bridson advises that, unless a seal is at danger from being attacked by a dog, the best policy is to leave it be.

 Mr Bridson says fur seals can appear sick, as their eyes are often weepy, and they may seem lethargic, with poor fur condition.
 However, this is quite normal.

-“They may have been at sea for a while, or could be moulting, so appear to be in poor condition.
-However, seals have amazing healing properties.
+“They may have been at sea for a while, or could be moulting, so appear to be in poor condition, but seals have amazing healing properties.
 Even when they have sustained nasty cuts, they recover quickly,” Mr Bridson explains.

 And anyone concerned that seals may be stranded or stuck up a bank can rest assured.
 Mr Bridson says they may appear cumbersome on land, but they are actually surprisingly agile.